anhaidgroup/sparkly/doc/install-single-machine-linux.md

 #### Step 3.3: Installing JCC and PyLucene

 You will need to install Setuptools in order to install JCC and PyLucene.
-You can do so with the following command:
+Setuptools is a Python package that simplifies building, distributing, and installing Python packages.
+You can install Setuptools with the following command:

 ```
 python3 -m pip install setuptools